Planning for an Azure File Sync deployment

 - Throttle network activity from Azure File Sync.

 If you want to communicate with your Azure file share over SMB but port 445 is blocked, consider using SMB over QUIC, which offers zero-config "SMB VPN" for SMB access to your Azure file shares using the QUIC transport protocol over port 443.
-Although Azure Files does not directly support SMB over QUIC, you can create a lightweight cache of your Azure file shares on a Windows Server 2022 Azure Edition VM using Azure File Sync.
+Although Azure Files doesn't directly support SMB over QUIC, you can create a lightweight cache of your Azure file shares on a Windows Server 2022 Azure Edition VM using Azure File Sync.
 To learn more about this option, see SMB over QUIC with Azure File Sync.

 To learn more about Azure File Sync and networking, see Azure File Sync networking considerations.